sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 * [react-hooks](https://reactrouter.com/web/api/Hooks) let you access the router's state and perform navigation from inside your components.

 ## Prerequisites and Installation
 For your local development environment, you will need Node.js.
 You can download it [here](https://nodejs.org).
-All other dependencies, including React, get installed with:
+All other dependencies, including React, get installed withff:

 ```npm install```